Wife of Confederate Officer Sandie Pendleton

 Battle of Fisher's Hill

-Following his defeat at the Battle of Third Winchester on September 19, 1864, General Early withdrew and took up strong defensive positions at Fisher's Hill, south of Strasburg.
-On September 21, the Federal army advanced, driving back skirmishers and capturing important high ground opposite the Confederate works.
+The Union assigned General Philip Sheridan to put down resistance in the valley once and for all.
+Following his defeat at the Third Battle of Winchester on September 19, 1864, Early withdrew and took up strong defensive positions at Fisher's Hill, south of Strasburg.
+On September 21, the Federal army advanced, driving back skirmishers and capturing important high ground opposite the Confederate entrenchments.

-Lieutenant Colonel Sandie Pendleton died September 23, 1864, six days short of his 24th birthday.
+Lieutenant Colonel Sandie Pendleton died September 23, 1864, six days short of his 24th birthday, and was buried near the battlefield.

-Initially buried near the battlefield, Sandie Pendleton's body was exhumed and returned to his family.
-On October 24, 1864, his parents and his wife of 9 months attended his reburial near General Jackson's grave at Stonewall Jackson Memorial Cemetery in Lexington, Virginia.
+The following month Pendleton's body was exhumed and returned to his family in Lexington.
+On October 24, 1864, his parents and his wife of nine months attended his reburial near General Jackson's grave at Stonewall Jackson Memorial Cemetery in Lexington, Virginia.

 Kate Corbin Pendleton Brooke died in 1918 at Staten Island, New York.
-She and John Mercer Brooke are buried beside each other in the Stonewall Jackson Cemetery, Lexington, VA.
+She and John Mercer Brooke are buried beside each other and near Sandie Pendleton in the Stonewall Jackson Cemetery in Lexington, Virginia.

-Sandie Pendleton was portrayed by Jeremy London in the Civil War movie, Gods and Generals, and Moss Neck Plantation wad shown in the film as well.
+Alexander Sandie Pendleton was a minor character in the Jeff Shaara book, Gods and Generals, and was portrayed by Jeremy London in the 2003 Civil War film of the same name.
+Moss Neck Plantation was shown in the film as well.